-“To live is Christ” means that by our co-crucifixion with Jesus every individual sin has been dealt with forever.
-And by our co-resurrection with Jesus God’s indwelling infinite love and forgiveness remove the indwelling sin in our hearts as we deal with God according to his grace that has already dealt with all our sins.
+“To live is Christ” means that by faith in the death of Christ every individual sin has been dealt with forever.
+And by our union with Christ, God’s indwelling infinite love and forgiveness remove the indwelling force of sin in our hearts little by little, as we deal with God, not according to our sins, but according to his grace that has already dealt with all our sins.